New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Main Office Staff, 1 Base Ordnance Depot, Maadi, Egypt, December 1943.
 Standing: Ike Dabscheck, Stone, Lieutenant Stroud, Major Cordery, Lieutenant Barwick, Unidentified.
 In front: Jack Picot, Geff Rees, Falloon.
 Photo: J.D Picot

-Early in 1944, it was decided that given the distance between Egypt and Italy that the NZ BOD Ordnance Depot at Advance Base in Bari should be upgraded to full Base Depot Status.
-With effect of 16 February, the following changes to establishments were made;
+In early 1944, it was determined that due to the significant distance between Egypt and Italy, the NZ BOD Ordnance Depot at Advance Base in Bari should be elevated to full Base Depot status.
+Effective from 16th February, the following changes to establishments were implemented:

 • NZ BOD was renamed 1 NZ Base Ordnance Depot (1 NZ BOD)

-• 2 NZ Base Ordnance Depot was formed as a unit of the NZEF (2 NZ BOD)
+• 2 NZ Base Ordnance Depot was established as a unit of the NZEF (2 NZ BOD)

 • The NZAOD was disbanded.